wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife

 == Changelog ==

+= 1.8.0 =

+* Second maintenance release for WooCommerce 2.1+
+* Implement configuration localization for address, postcode, state and city fields
+* Fix and improve button label handling for WooCommerce 2.1+
+* Fix problems with quantity inputs for WC 2.1+ installations
+* Fix problems with asterisks and labels for fields that support localization
+* Brazilian Portuguese Translation

 = 1.7.0 =